Snake0good/30-days-of-code/README.md

 Hopefully it works out.
 I know Python and have exprience with HTML, CSS, and Javascript, but I'm looking to do more.
 This is my step towards web development and web design.
 I actually started this process in 2001 (sophomnore year!) but gave it up because I.... don't know why :( I wish my computer science teacher (aka computer class) would've known more than she did and inspired us.

+Completet 20% and here is the breakdown.
+I'm on pace I think.
+- 45% CSS, 34% HTML, 21% JS

 Days and Projects
 - Day 1: S-Figure